open-assist/open_schemas/README.md

 ## Features

 - Community-driven schema definitions for LLM APIs like OpenAI, Anthropic, Google, etc.
-- Schemas defined using various validation libraries like zod, validbot, io-ts, etc.
+- Schemas defined using various validation libraries like Zod, Valibot, io-ts, etc.
 - Schema definitions for major LLM API endpoints like text completion, embeddings, moderation, etc.
 - Easy to integrate schemas into existing or new applications and tools.